 3. Research: Sarah de Rijcke (Leiden University), Frank Miedema (UMC Utrecht) & Rinze Benedictus (UMC Utrecht)

-- Ingrid van Engelshoven (Minister of Education, Culture and Science)
+- Speech by Ingrid van Engelshoven (Minister of Education, Culture and Science)